contrailcirrus/flights-pipeline/trajectory-worker/README.md

 # Trajectory Worker

 ## Overview
-A Kubernetes deployment that ingests a set of contiguous waypoints ("flight trajectory chunk") for a given flight-instance, and runs CoCip on that trajectory segment.
+A Kubernetes deployment that ingests a single flight instance ("flight trajectory chunk") and runs CoCip on that trajectory.
-The set of waypoints in each job contains one additional leading waypoint (and by extension, one additional leading segment), which serves as a sacrificial segment for running CoCip.

 # Behavior
 There are two trajectory worker deployments.

-1) realtime - this deployment consumes small segments (~5min flight segments) published by the resample worker.
-These are exported to the BQ table under `source_id` of `spire`
-2) gaia - this deployment consumes full flight trajectories (one job is a full flight) published by the flight emissions report cronjob (or manually) These are exported to the BQ table under `source_id` of `flightsreport`.
-Trajectory workers in the gaia deployment will also export per-segment cocip outputs under `source_id` of `flightsreport` full.
-At present, the flight emissions cronjob does not compose jobs that compel per-seg outputs (i.e all per-seg outputs are currently dispatched manually w/ the gaia cli).
+The primary deployment (`helm/trajectory-worker-gaia-deployment.yaml`) does the majority of the job processing.
+This deployment is provisioned with less memory, and configured with a horizontal autoscaler with greater max concurrency.

+The secondary deployment (`helm/trajectory-worker-gaia-backup-deployment.yaml`) handles the overflow from the primary deployment.
+A job will overflow from the primary deployment if a worker in the primary deployment fails to process a job (under normal conditions, this is due to resource constraints).
+The secondary deployment is provisioned with more memory to handle the small volume of resource intensive jobs.

+Coordination between the primary and secondary deployment is achieved via a PubSub topic/queue.
+The primary worker will, before conducting work on a job, check to see if the job had failed in a previous processing attempt by the primary worker.
+If so, it will forward the job to the secondary deployment's queue.

 ## Application Authentication